FarronF/limerick-council-meetings/meetings/2021/11/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th October 2021.md

 **REPLY**: The purpose of the Blue-Green Infrastructure Strategy is to identify existing and future

-parks and green spaces; assess existing parks for their value and accessibility; identify gaps--- 11
+parks and green spaces; assess existing parks for their value and accessibility; identify gaps
+---
+11

 in the provision of quality open space; and recommend opportunities for the upgrade of